dotnet/runtime/docs/coreclr/clr-code-guide.md

 - Any operation that fails due to an OOM must allow future retries.
 This means any changes to global data structures must be rolled back and OOM exceptions cannot be cached.
 - OOM failures must be distinguishable from other error results.
 OOM's must never be transformed into some other error code.
 Doing so may cause some operations to cache the error and return the same error on each retry.
 - Every function must declare whether or not it can generate an OOM error.
 We cannot write OOM-safe code if we have no way to know what calls can generate OOM's.
-This declation is done by the INJECT_FAULT and FORBID_FAULT contract annotations.
+This declaration is done by the INJECT_FAULT and FORBID_FAULT contract annotations.

 ### Documenting where OOM's can happen.